 Benefits of registration

-Registration clearly identifies the animal as yours.
+Registering your pet clearly identifies the animal as yours.
 If your pet becomes lost, we will be able to notify you of your animal's whereabouts if it is found.

 Registration fees are used to provide services such as: